Vagus nerve compression in the neck: Symptoms and treatments

 Summary and contact us.
 Can we help you?
 How do I know if I’m a good candidate?

-We hope you found this article informative and it helped answer many of the questions you may have.
+We hope you found this article informative and that it helped answer many of the questions you may have.
 Just like you, we want to make sure you are a good fit for our clinic prior to accepting your case.
 While our mission is to help as many people with chronic pain as we can, sadly, we cannot accept all cases.
 We have a multi-step process so our team can really get to know you and your case to ensure that it sounds like you are a good fit for the unique testing and treatments that we offer here.

 1 Syamsunder AN, Pal GK, Pal P, Kamalanathan CS, Parija SC, Nanda N. Association of sympathovagal imbalance with cardiovascular risks in overt hypothyroidism.
 North American Journal of Medical Sciences.
 2013 Sep;5(9):554.
 [Google Scholar]